RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

       If your job truly needs requested time limit, nothing can be done until the maintenance is over.
       Remove your job from the queue and resubmit after the maintenance.

+      If you did not specify time limit, the default time setting is in effect.

    Please see :ref:`available partitions` for partitions default and max settings and :ref:`job examples` for additional info.